Resident Camps Frequently Asked QuestionsExpand All

 Can my child stay in the park after camp unattended?

+Parents of children who are 14 years of age or older can indicate on their CampDoc profile if their child has permission to be released into the park unattended.
 At the end of camp each day, we will only admit campers 14 years of age or older with written permission from a parent or legal guardian into the park.
 This benefit is provided at no extra charge, and does not include admission to other theme parks, or extend to other family members.
-Please provide a signed, dated note for each day you wish your 14-year-old or older child to enter the park after camp.

 For those with younger campers, each day we will hand-stamp any day camper who plans on staying at Busch Gardens, so that they may re-enter the park with an adult who has purchased a park ticket after camp.
 This benefit is provided at no extra charge, and does not include admission to other theme parks, or extend to other family members.